 The Areca palm earned the title of ‘one of the best air purifying plants’ by Bill Wolverton, an American scientist responsible for introducing NASA’s famous Clean Air Study.
 We have a whole category dedicated to our clever air-purifying plants where you can read more about them and NASA’s study.

-The Areca Palm is also known as the Butterfly Palm, Golden Butterfly Palm, Cane Palm and Dypsis Lutescens.
+The Areca Palm is also known as the Butterfly Palm, Golden Butterfly Palm, Yellow Butterfly Palm, Cane Palm and Dypsis Lutescens.
+The Chamaedorea, otherwise known as the Parlour Palm, is a close relative which also features in our gorgeous bathroom plant bundle.

 This indoor house plant also has the advantage of being friendly to pets, as stated by ASPCA (American Society for the Prevention of Cruelty to Animals).
 For more information on animal-friendly plants, have a read of our guide on the topic of plants safe for pets.